Budapest, Hungary

 It is accessible online at https://www.yellowstarhouses.org with considerable additional information, including a chronology.

-This is, in my humble opinion, an outstanding example of geo-mapping events (i.e., the location of Yellow-Star and Protected buildings).
+This is, in my humble opinion, an outstanding example of geo-mapping the relationships among PLACES (i.e., the location of Yellow-Star and Protected buildings), EVENTS and a specific population (the Jewish population of Budapest).

-This map of the Budapest area indicates all the Yellow Star and Protected buildings during the occupation period.
-The darker the area, the denser the Jewish population.
-It is from the densest areas that the Yellow-star buildings were selected, and eventually, the large ghetto was established.
+This map of the Budapest area indicates all the Yellow-Star and Protected buildings during the occupation period.
+The Yellow-Star buildings were selected from the areas where the residential density of the Jewish population was the highest.

-The first Yellow-star building to which we moved was at Kossuth Lajos Street no. 15 (see arrow).
-It was next door to the building where we lived, at no. 17 (to the left on the picture).
+The first Yellow-Star building to which we moved was at Kossuth Lajos utca (street) no. 15 (see red arrow).
+It was next door to the building where we lived, at no. 17 (a small sliver of it can be seen to the left in the picture).
+This move was decreed.

-Our second Yellow-star building was at Szervita tér no. 5, not very far away.
+Our second Yellow-star building was at Szervita tér (square) no. 5, not far from there.
 The pink area on the right of the picture is part of the large ghetto.
+This location replaced the previous decreed one.

 You can read about our moves here.

-From Szervita tér we moved to a Swiss protected building on Tátra St. in the International ghetto.
-Tátra St is indicated by a red line in the general North-South direction.
+About November, we moved from Szervita tér to a Swiss-protected building on Tátra St. in the International ghetto (Tátra St is indicated by a red line in the general North-South direction).
+This move was caused by fear of the Arrow-Cross atrocities and the potential security of the Protected buildings.

-From Tátra St. we moved to a Swedish protected building on Katona József Street, indicated by a red line in the general East-West direction.
+From Tátra St., we moved to a Swedish-protected building on Katona József Street (indicated by a red line in the general East-West direction).
+This move was caused by increased Arrow-Cross actions, and hope for higher security in a Swedish-protected building.

-At Tátra St. no. 6 (above), Jews stood in line to obtain access to Swedish-protected buildings.
+At Tátra utca (street) no. 6 (above), Jews stood in line to obtain access to Swedish-protected buildings.

 Following the Soviet occupation, we returned to our own apartment at Kossuth Lajos Street no. 17.